dpgonaws/sunbirdrc2-deployment-aws/documentation/01-Deployment-CDK-Sunbirdrc2.md

 # List CDK stack
 cdk list

 # Deploy single stack.
-Ensure order is maintained - vpcStack, rdsStack, eksStack, s3Stack, helmStack
+Ensure order is maintained - vpcstacksbrc2, rdsstacksbrc2, eksstacksbrc2,sunbirdrc2helmStacksbrc2

 cdk deploy <stack_name>

 # Alternatively you could also deploy all stacks and CDK would handle the sequence
 cdk deploy --all
 ```

 After installing all the CDK stacks, verify the AWS services in the AWS web console.
-The stack 'helmStack' installs the Sunbird RC helm chart and all associated services in the EKS cluster.
+The stack 'sunbirdrc2helmStacksbrc2' installs the Sunbird RC helm chart and all associated services in the EKS cluster.
 It is recommended to review the [Deployment through Helm](02-Deployment-Helm-Sunbird.md) guide to become familiar with Helm charts, services, and parameters.
 This will be beneficial if you opt to run the Helm chart separately from the CDK, following the "Mode Two: Direct Helm Chart Invocation" approach for installing the Sunbird RC stack.

 Follow the post installation steps to start using Sunbird RC services